tue-ees-5xwg0/assignments/learning_materials/README.md

       * Install VSCode: Download and install Visual Studio Code from the official website (https://code.visualstudio.com/).
       * Install the Python extension for VSCode: Open VSCode.
 Go to the Extensions view by clicking on the square icon on the sidebar or pressing Ctrl+Shift+X. Search for "Python" in the Extensions Marketplace.
 Click on "Install" next to the "Python" extension offered by Microsoft.
       * Open the project folder in VSCode: Go to File > Open Folder (or press Ctrl+K Ctrl+O) and select the project folder.
       * Set up a virtual environment (optional but recommended): Open the integrated terminal in VSCode by going to View > Terminal.
-Create a virtual environment by running (depending on your Python version): `python3.12 -m venv .venv`.
+Create a virtual environment by running (depending on your Python version): `python -m venv .venv`.
 Activate the virtual environment: `.\venv\Scripts\activate`.
+        * If you encounter an error saying "execution of scripts is disabled on this system."
+Go to the last [section](#windows-powershell-setting) for solution.
       * Install dependencies: If your project requires any external packages, you can install them using pip while your virtual environment is activated.
 For example: `pip install <package_name>`.
       * Start coding
     * Use WSL + vscode